getantibody/antibody/docs/300-install.md

 title: Install
 ---

-Antibody can be installed trhough a variety of sources.
+Antibody can be installed through a variety of sources.

 The simplest way is to run: